- Fidelity's rule of thumb: Aim to save at least 15% of your pre-tax income each year for retirement.

 The single most important thing you can do is start saving early.
 The earlier you start, the more time you have for your investments to grow—and recover from the market's inevitable downturns.

 If retirement is decades away, it may be hard to think or care about it.
-"But when you are young is precisely the time to start saving for retirement," says Ken Hevert, senior vice president of retirement at Fidelity.
-“You may not yet have the financial obligations of a home and family, so it may be easier to contribute more now.
-And you give your savings years and years to grow.”
+"But when you are young is precisely the time to start saving for retirement," says Fidelity senior vice president Jeanne Thompson.
+"Even though it can be a challenge to save for the future, giving your savings those extra years to grow could make the struggle worth it—every little bit you can save helps."

 Our 15% savings rule of thumb assumes that a person retires at age 67, which is when most people will be eligible for full Social Security benefits.
 If you don't plan to work that long, you will likely need to save more than 15% a year.
 If you plan to work longer, all things being equal, your required saving rate could be lower.

-"Delaying retirement has a triple benefit," says Adheesh Sharma, vice president of financial solutions for Fidelity Strategic Advisers, Inc. “You have more time to save, a shorter retirement, and higher Social Security benefits."
+"Delaying retirement has a triple benefit," says Adheesh Sharma, vice president of institutional planning solutions at Fidelity.
+"You have more time to save, a shorter retirement, and higher monthly Social Security benefits."

 The road to retirement is a journey, and there are steps you can take along the way to catch up.
-Here are five tips to get started:
+Here are 6 tips to get started:

 - Let Uncle Sam help.
 Make the most of tax-advantaged savings accounts like traditional 401(k)s and IRAs.
 Your contributions are made before tax, reducing your taxable income, meaning you get a tax break the year you contribute.
-Plus, that money can grow tax free until you withdraw it in retirement.
-With Roth 401(k)s and IRAs, your contributions are after tax, but you can withdraw the money tax free in retirement—assuming certain conditions are met.4
+Plus, that money can grow tax-free until you withdraw it in retirement, when it will be taxed as ordinary income.
+With Roth 401(k)s and IRAs, your contributions are after tax, but you can withdraw the money tax-free in retirement—assuming certain conditions are met.4

 - Max and match.
-Got room to up your 401(k) and IRA contributions?
+Got room to up your 401(k) and IRA contributions before you hit the relevant annual contribution limit?
 Increase your automatic contributions as much as possible.
 At the very least, take advantage of your company match if you have one.
 That's effectively "free" money.

 - Take the 1% challenge.
 Upping your saving just 1% may seem small, but after 20 or 30 years it can make a big difference in your total savings.
-"If you are in your 20s, a 1% increase in savings could add 3% more to your income in retirement,5” says Sharma.
-(Read Viewpoints: "Just 1% more can make a big difference.")
+"If you are in your 20s, a 1% increase in your savings rate could add 3% more6 to your income in retirement," says Sharma.

 Make savings a priority

 Keep your eye on your dreams.
 Do the best you can to get to at least 15%.
 Of course, it may not be possible to hit that target every year.
 You may have more pressing financial demands—children, parents, a leaky roof, a lost job, or other needs.
-But try not to forget about your future—make your someday a priority, too.
+But try not to forget about your future—make your retirement a priority too.